ibm-cloud-docs/event-notifications/en-cli.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--params=@path/to/file.json`.

-`--params-body` (string)
-:   Template body.
-This option provides a value for a sub-field of the JSON option 'params'.
-It is mutually exclusive with that option.

-    The maximum length is `20000` characters.
-The minimum length is `1` character.
-The value must match regular expression `/.*/`.

-`--params-subject` (string)
-:   The template subject.
-This option provides a value for a sub-field of the JSON option 'params'.
-It is mutually exclusive with that option.

-    The maximum length is `1000` characters.
-The minimum length is `1` character.
-The value must match regular expression `/.*/`.

 #### Examples
 {: #event-notifications-template-replace-examples}